Post updated: October 18, 2020

 Alright, with that out of the way, let’s get to the good stuff.
-What steps did I take to finally break that six-digit threshold in 2017?
+What steps did I take to finally break that six-digit threshold in my freelance business?
 Here’s what you need to know.

-I’m going to sound like a broken record here (sorry!), but I think establishing a niche is crucial to gaining clarity as a writer.
-I’ll spare you from my same, tired spiel—you can find out everything you need to know about writing niches in this post.
+I’ve said it before and I’ll say it again: I think establishing a niche is crucial to gaining clarity as a freelancer.
+I’ll spare you from my same, tired spiel—you can find out everything you need to know about writing niches in particular in this post.

-While I’ve been a big believer in the power of niches for quite some time, I’ll be the first to admit that I was still a little all over the place until last year.
+While I’ve been a big believer in the power of niches for quite some time, I’ll be the first to admit that I was pretty all over the place when I started my freelance career.

-These things don’t detract from my career advice niche—in fact, you could argue that they all still fall under the career and self-development umbrella.
-However, they gave me numerous other outlets and opportunities (from project management software to productivity apps) I could pursue with my writing.
+These things don’t detract from my career advice niche—in fact, you could argue that they all still fall under the career and world of work umbrella.
+Yet, they gave me numerous other outlets and opportunities (from project management software to productivity apps) I could pursue with my writing.

 I know what you’re thinking: How could dropping clients possibly lead to more income?
 Doesn’t more work = more moolah in the bank?

-Here’s the thing: As I mentioned in my post on earning a living as a freelance writer, I earned just under $80,000 last year.
+Here’s the thing: As I mentioned in my post on earning a living as a freelance writer, I earned just under $80,000 in 2016.
 But, in the interest of transparency, I worked day and night (uhh, and weekends) in order to do so.
-I ended the year feeling proud of that number, but also overworked and overwhelmed.
+I ended that year feeling proud of that number, but also overworked and overwhelmed.

-I knew I needed to change something—that I couldn’t maintain that pace, no matter how much it inflated my bank account.
+I knew I needed to change something.
+I couldn’t maintain that pace, no matter how much it inflated my bank account.

 So, I took a good, hard look at all of the consistent work that I was doing.
 Seriously—I sat down with my dad and a notebook at Panera Bread and scribbled out:

 That was a particularly revealing exercise.
-I realized there were quite a few regular assignments I was doing each month that I didn’t particularly enjoy—and, even further, they weren’t paying me particularly well.
+I realized there were quite a few regular assignments I was doing each month that I wasn’t excited about—and, even further, they weren’t paying me particularly well.